Prestwich: Early history

+Development

 The settlement grew to serve the parish church making Church Lane the historic centre.
 In the late 18th century the area was mainly rural with scattered farms and small settlements grew at Great and Little Heaton.
 The population was estimated at 670.
 Rooden Lane which became part of Bury Old Road was a centre for hand loom weaving and at Simister and neighbouring Bowlee, silk weaving was established.
 During the 19th century another settlement grew around the junction of Fairfax Road and Bury New Road along with another village centre on Bury Old Road.
 The area between these centres remained rural, however, the arrival of the railway in 1881 encouraged affluent merchants from Manchester to build villas and move to the town.

+Prestwich Hospital was built as an asylum in 1851 and by 1900 it had grown into the largest asylum in Europe.
+Sedgley Park Teacher Training College was established in Prestwich after the Faithful Companions of Jesus bought a house to accommodate it in 1903.
+When Mike Leigh was a lecturer at the Catholic women teachers' training college Sedgley Park he devised and directed two big-cast projects for the Manchester Youth Theatre: Big Basil and Glum Victoria and the Lad with Specs.
+The National Archives holds records relating to the college.

 By 1912 the population had increased to 12,800, and from the 1930s onwards the remaining fields were developed and by 1961 the population reached 31,000 and Prestwich had become a suburb of Manchester.

-Prestwich Hospital was built as an asylum in 1851 and by 1900 it had grown into the largest asylum in Europe.

 Governance

+Political representation

+Prestwich, together with Whitefield and Radcliffe, is part of the marginal Bury South Parliamentary constituency, which has been represented by MP Christian Wakeford since 2019.
+Wakeford stood as a Conservative and gained the seat from the Labour Party by 402 votes, which at the time made it one of the most marginal seats in the country.
+However, he defected to Labour in January 2022.

+On Bury Council, Prestwich is served by three wards, St Mary's, covering the western half of the town, Holyrood covering the north-east, and Sedgeley to the south.
+In previous years, they have been represented by all three major political parties, but since the 2023 local elections, all nine seats across the three wards are held by Labour.